 What Are Data Mapping Tools: Which Data Modeling Tool Can Streamline Your Business?

-Data mapping tools help easily map data from the source to the destination through a GUI.
+Let’s first start with understanding what are data mapping tools?
+The purpose of a data mapping tool is to easily map data from the source to the destination through a GUI.
 These database mapping tools can be classified into three broad types:

 - On-Premise data mapping tools: